ifxfrancois/rust_doc_test_demo/README.md

 Additionally the test functions would be grouped in a paragraph called "Tests" instead of being added to the function paragraph.

+As a demonstration the generated doc for the demo are under target/doc.

 ## Guide-level explanation

 This RFC proposes the new option `--document-tests` for rustdoc when this option is set: